 Another essential piece of equipment is the remote shutter release.
 Without this, you will have to rely on smaller apertures and less of the frame in focus.
 This is exactly what happened to me on this shoot because I forgot my remote shutter release.
 You will notice all of the images are not fully in focus for this reason.
 In food photography, when some of the frame is not in focus, it can be very distracting.
 Bringing a remote shutter release will ensure you don’t have to face the issue of sacrificing creativity and aesthetic for an in-focus image.

 Food photography is a genre of photography that you could say everyone is interested in these days.
 More and more we see where lifestyle and travel bloggers take great food images with their smartphone or Instagram users overall just sharing what they’re having that day.
-The smartphone has enabled everyone to be their own kind of photographer, but unfortunately not everyone is aware exactly of what they’re doing.
+The smartphone has enabled everyone to be their own kind of food blogger, but unfortunately not everyone is aware exactly of what they’re doing.

 In this section, we will be focusing on some of the most common mistakes made by beginners in food photography.
 You’ve probably already made a few of these mistakes in the past–and that’s ok!
 We all have to learn somehow.